-Once you have received your new device, we request that you or your veterinarian send us pictures and videos of your pet in the device.
-Your Case Manager will assess the fit and function of the device.
-Your Case Manager will be in contact with you and your veterinarian regarding the fit of your pet’s device.
-Media can be sent to email@example.com.
+If you have any concerns, send your information and our specialist will assess the fit and function of the device.
+Media can be sent to firstname.lastname@example.org.
 Please include your pet’s name and your last name in the subject line.

 Contact your veterinarian you notice any of the following:

 - Redness of skin